Donald Trump Approval Rating Better Than Pence, Ryan But Not By Much, Polls Show

 In other words, in the average of all polls, Trump’s own popularity exceeds that of his own vice president by a mere four-10ths of a percentage point.

 Ryan, however, fares considerably worse than Pence — though the house speaker remains less loathed by the American public than McConnell.
-With an favorable rating of just 37.7 percent, Ryan lags behind Trump by 5.9 points.
+With a favorable rating of just 37.7 percent, Ryan lags behind Trump by 5.9 points.
 But his unfavorable rating of 40.4 percent, lower than Trump by more than 10 points in the Pollster.com average.

 EXPLORE THE DONALD TRUMP INQUISITR ARCHIVE